 Once the frame is up, we step in and build the solar array using our signature Tough Trac mounting rail.
 Tough Trac is a subsidiary of Belmont Solar and produces mounting rails with exceptional rail strength, the strongest in their class.
 They are rated for 120 mph winds for spans of up to 80 inches as well as 80-pound snow loads over 48-inch spans.

-The result is a 25 KW system delivering ample power to the Kreiser’s home, and a happy family with the promise of guaranteed power production for many years to come.
+The result is a 25 KW system delivering ample power to Michael’s home, and a happy family with the promise of guaranteed power production for many years to come.

-In summary, don’t make the same mistake as the Kreiser family.
+In summary, don’t make the same mistake.
 Doing your research prior to choosing a solar contractor will certainly help your solar installation process go much smoother.
 If you do have questions about the solar installation process or choosing a trusted solar contractor, contact our knowledgeable team at Belmont Solar.
 We have plenty of experience installing all types of solar systems, including Grid-Tie, Off-Grid, and Grid-Tie with Battery Backup.
 It’s our personal goal to help you experience the benefits of solar without the hassle!